timkaing/Spellista/README.md

 # Spellista

-Spellista is a webapp that generates a Spotify playlist based on a user's mood :musical_note:
+Spellista is a webapp that generates a Spotify playlist based on a user's mood

 Visit the app [here](https://spellista.herokuapp.com)